mhussien86/flicker_image_search/README.md

 ### Improvments + missings ###
 * No tests added to the project.
 * Use jetpack compose instead of xml.
-* Use Flow instead of viemodels.
+* Use StateFlow instead of LiveData.
 * Remove deprectaed code (kotlin synthetics) + some api from network manager.
 * Hide the API key in the project, for now it is just for testing.